ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 Alexandra Binder’s R package to be defined.

 ### Step 2.2.
 Prepare BED file for FastQTL mapping
 In the next R script, you will find the commands used to obtain the final text file filtered with all the annotation data of the CpGs and the samples.
-As you will see the following script contain the main commands used by our group to obtain a bed file for our data in text file, using the data contained in an ExpressionSet R object which is the output from Alexandran Binder's R package.
+As you will see the following script contains the main commands used by our group to obtain a bed file for our data in a text file, using the data contained in an ExpressionSet R object which is the output from Alexandran Binder's R package.
 Some of the commands can be used directly, but others will need an adaptation to your data or won't be needed.
 The main steps are:
 - Have the same sample names between methylation and genotype. *Important: on the genotype, we understand as sample names the IID, not the FID_IID!*
 - Remove duplicates (in case of necessity).
 - Have the same samples between methylation and genotype.